In This Article

 It's possible to simply tell your friend when you don't appreciate a boundary being crossed.
 But giving out a verbal list of likes and dislikes is presumptuous and can set a negative tone right from the start in a relationship.
 A better option is to subtly give clues to what's acceptable to you.

 For example, if you don't like to get a lot of emails (say, more than once a day), you could simply choose not to respond right away.
-Take longer to get back to your pal, and if he or she asks where you've been you could say something like, "Oh, I usually can't get to my email more than once every day."
+Take longer to get back to your pal, and if she asks where you've been, you could say something like, "Oh, I usually can't get to my email more than once every day."
 That way your friend will have the subtle hint followed by a verbal instruction.

 What if your friend just pops by?
 Some people believe that friends should be able to come over any time of the night or day, while others prefer to be called first.
 If your friend does just show up, invite your friend in but say something like, "What a surprise!
 I didn't realize we had plans" or "I was just about to go to the store.
 Give me a call before you come over next time so I'll make sure to be here."

 Setting boundaries with friends is one thing, but making sure your friends respect them is something else.
-While some boundaries might be easy to enforce (such as zero tolerance for physical or emotional abuse), others may fall into a gray area.
+While some boundaries might be easy to enforce (such as zero-tolerance for physical or emotional abuse), others may fall into a gray area.
 Everyone has a different idea of what's comfortable to them, so while one friend may enjoy daily phone calls, another might think that's too clingy.

 Pay attention to see if your friend is trying to give you some subtle clues about their comfort level.
 If they don't seem happy to see you when you pop in, or act funny when you call, ask them what's going on.
 Some friends are better at communicating preferences than others.